bycdiaz/curriculum/python/basic_python/introduction_to_python_programming.md

 >>> Hello, World!
 ~~~

-Besides being a great introductory language beginners, Python has also become quite popular in other domains such as web development --which we'll focus on later-- and data science.
+Besides being a great introductory language beginners, Python has also become quite popular in other domains such as web development ---which we'll focus on later--- and data science.
 It also sports a friendly and active community that is constantly creating packages that make our lives as programmers easier.

 > **Fun fact:** Python was not named after the snake as some may believe but rather it's name was inspired by the classic televion show, [Monty Python’s Flying Circus](https://en.wikipedia.org/wiki/Monty_Python).